-While some knitting subscriptions for blankets offer a single color theme, both the striped and block afghan clubs include three different color options for subscribers to choose from.
+While some knitting subscriptions for blankets offer a single color theme, both the striped and block afghan clubs include multiple color options for subscribers to choose from.
 Both afghan knitting subscriptions cost $19.99 per month, with the option to cancel at any time.
 But remember that the blanket takes 10 or 11 months to complete, so if you opt-out early, you’ll have an unfinished project on your hands.
 For this reason, most people will want to keep on track with this monthly subscription until the project is complete.

 Best Value: Yarn Yay

 Why We Chose It: Receive a monthly project pattern plus curated yarn and unique notions with each delivery of this knitting subscription box.
 As an added benefit, members receive access to Yarn Yay’s exclusive Facebook group, where you’ll find video tutorials and events.